mlswg/mls-architecture/draft-ietf-mls-architecture.md

   bindings and validate credentials provided by MLS clients.

 - A Delivery Service (DS), which can receive and distribute messages between group members.
-In the case of group messaging, the delivery service may also be responsible for acting as a "broadcaster" where the sender sends a single message which is then forwarded to each recipient in the group by the DS.
+In the case of group messaging, the DS may also be responsible for acting as a "broadcaster" where the sender sends a single message which is then forwarded to each recipient in the group by the DS.
 The DS is also responsible for storing and delivering initial public key material required by MLS clients in order to proceed with the group